 There’s a little island 52 miles off the coast of New England filled with seascape beauty and colorful history.
 It’s also bedeviled with ghosts.

-This little fictional hamlet is called Widows Bay and its story, featuring a perpetually exasperated mayor and comically eccentric townsfolk, is the latest serial offering from Apple TV.
+This quaint fictional hamlet is called Widow’s Bay and its story, featuring a perpetually exasperated mayor and comically eccentric townsfolk, is the latest serial offering from Apple TV.
 Entertaining and chuckle-worthy interspersed with truly scary moments, it’s a big win for fans of comedy-horror.

 Matthew Rhys (last seen in Netflix’s The Beast In Me) plays Tom Loftis, a widower and single father to his errant teen son.
-He’s trying to put little, remote Widow’s Bay on the map and boost the tourism but he’s hampered by a pesky, haunted fog that has rolled in, bringing with it a panoply of malicious spirits.
+He’s trying to put little remote Widow’s Bay on the map and boost tourism but he’s hampered by a pesky haunted fog that has rolled in, bringing with it a plethora of malicious spirits.

 Enter a freaky spirit in the form of a grotesque old woman who likes to scratch her victims, a church bell that has been disabled and yet mysteriously tolls for certain ears and some seriously creepy, 1970’s historical videos about the island, and you’ve got a recipe for spine tingling moments infused with hearty laughter.